zhangbsn-gt/developer.gov.sg/collections/_products/categories/digital-identity/myinfo/overview.md

 ### Why Should Myinfo be Adopted?

-As of July 2021, close to 700 digital services offered by Government agencies and businesses have been onboarded to Myinfo.
+To date, more than 1,000 digital services offered by government agencies and businesses have been onboarded to Myinfo.

 Since adopting Myinfo, businesses have reported: